Element84/cmr-stac-api-proxy/docs/development.md

 WFS3: https://github.com/radiantearth/stac-spec/blob/master/api-spec/openapi/WFS3.yaml

 ## Tests
 The `tests` directory is where all of the unit tests for the application are held.
 There is a directory for every corresponding subdirectory in the `lib` directory.
+We have not provided examples of how any of our modules work inside of this documentation, however, our test are written in a manner where you can see an example of how a function or module works.